Jay Arthur's Lean Six Sigma for Healthcare Workshop

 The goal of these trainings is to turn you into a statistician.
 Do you want statisticians or employees who can solve pressing problems?

-We turn "gut feel, trial-and-error driven" participants into data driven problem solvers in one day with up to 25 people for as little as $12,500.
+We turn "gut feel, trial-and-error driven" participants into data driven problem solvers in one day.

 It's a crash course designed to put you in the fast lane to Lean Six Sigma results.